THE STATEMENT OF MY HEART

 THE STATEMENT OF MY ART

-My practice moves between art, architecture and scientific research, and is centred on a fas- cination for the invisible—especially sound and light as physical forces that shape reality beyond ordinary perception.
-Rooted in a continuous mediation between scientific inquiry and artistic experimentation, theory and material investigation, my work draws on neuroscience, psychoacoustics, lighting design, environmental psychology and ecology to explore how bodies interact with their environments at sensory, spatial and neurophysiological levels.
-I explore resonance, interference and heightened perception as conditions emerging from the interaction between matter, energy and living systems, investigating how these processes can stimulate attention and embodied awareness.
-Working across multiple formats—artistic installations, spatial pavilions, architecture, sound- based environments, visual artworks, performative works and collaborative research experiments—my practice seeks to create moments in which perception is reorganised through direct engagement with physical and poetic processes, fostering wonder and a renewed sensitivity and connectedness to the world.
+My practice moves between art, architecture and scientific research and is centred on a fascination for the invisible, especially light and sound as physical wave phenomena that shape reality beyond ordinary perception.
+Rooted in a continuous mediation between scientific inquiry and artistic experimentation, theory and material investigation, my work draws on neuroscience, psychoacoustics, lighting design, environmental psychology and ecology to explore how bodies interact with their environments at sensory, spatial and physiological levels.
+Working across multiple formats—visual works, performative pieces, spatial pavilions, light-based and sound-based environments and collaborative research experiments—my practice investigates how interactions between matter, energy and living systems can be structured to modulate perception and foster attunement, awareness and relationality.
+The aim is to foster perceptual recalibration in response to contemporary conditions of chronic stress, ecological disconnection and a progressive loss of embodied awareness, aiming to foster wonder and renewed sensitivity to the relations between body, environment and the dynamic fields that connect them.

 © Sofia Boarino Architecture & Sound Art